Biography and curriculum vitae

 Michael M. Crow is an educator, knowledge enterprise architect, science and technology policy scholar and higher education leader.
 He became the sixteenth president of Arizona State University in July 2002 and has spearheaded ASU’s rapid and groundbreaking transformative evolution into one of the world’s best public metropolitan research universities.
 As a model “New American University,” ASU simultaneously demonstrates comprehensive institutional excellence, inclusivity representative of the ethnic and socioeconomic spectrum of the United States, and collaborative problem-solving dedicated to consequential societal impact.

-Lauded as “one of the most radical redesigns in higher education”, ASU is a student-centric, technology-enabled knowledge enterprise that tackles complex global challenges through the focused lenses of sustainability, economic competitiveness, social embeddedness, entrepreneurship and global engagement.
-Under Crow’s leadership, ASU has established twenty-five new transdisciplinary schools, including the School of Earth and Space Exploration, the School for the Future of Innovation in Society and the School of Human Evolution and Social Change, and launched trailblazing multidisciplinary initiatives including the Biodesign Institute, the Julie Ann Wrigley Global Futures Laboratory, and the nation’s first School of Sustainability, entities that advance research, education and business practices to address social, economic and environmental challenges at the intersection of nature and the made world; and the PLuS Alliance, a tri-university partnership spanning three continents that optimizes education and research strengths to develop real-world solutions.
+Lauded as “one of the most radical redesigns in higher education,” ASU is a student-centric, technology-enabled knowledge enterprise that tackles complex global challenges through the focused lenses of sustainability, economic competitiveness, social embeddedness, entrepreneurship and global engagement.
+Under Crow’s leadership, ASU has established more than thirty new transdisciplinary schools, including the School of Earth and Space Exploration, the School for the Future of Innovation in Society and the School of Human Evolution and Social Change, and launched pioneering multidisciplinary initiatives including the Biodesign Institute, the Julie Ann Wrigley Global Futures Laboratory, the nation’s first School of Sustainability, and entities that advance research, education and business practices to address social, economic and environmental challenges at the intersection of nature and the made world.
+He has also advanced significant initiatives in the humanities and social sciences, as well as the PLuS Alliance, a tri-university partnership spanning three continents that optimizes education and research strengths to develop real-world solutions.

-A nine-time U.S. News & World Report designee as the “#1 most innovative” school in the nation (2016-2024), ASU under Crow’s guidance has achieved record-breaking levels of traditional, online and international student enrollment, freshman quality and retention, research expenditures, inclusion and is currently overseeing its third major research infrastructure expansion.
+A ten-time U.S. News & World Report designee as the “#1 most innovative” school in the nation (2016-2025), ASU under Crow’s guidance has achieved record-breaking levels of traditional, online and international student enrollment, first-year student quality and retention, and inclusion.
 ASU’s meteoric ascent in quality, growth and comprehensive modernization has garnered its distinct rankings as one of the top 100 most prestigious universities in the world by Times Higher Education and a top 100 designation in the 2018 Academic Ranking of World Universities.

 Enrollment growth at ASU for undergraduate, graduate and professional students has risen to 114,156 in fall 2021 from 55,491 in fall 2002.
 More than 40,481 undergraduate students are enrolled through ASU Online.
 ASU awarded 20,472 campus-immersion degrees in academic year 2020–2021, and 7,429 digital immersion degrees during the same period.
 During the past six academic years, ASU has conferred more than 150,000 degrees.